pgoddijn/rpi-chromium_dashboard/README.md

 You can always quit the browser with Alt+F4, start Chromium normally and configure it to start with the pages you want, install plugins, etc. Just reboot afterwards and those settings will still be there.

-~~Enjoy!~~ When it's done, it's done.
-If you're impatient, please feel free to fork and write your own script ;-)
+~~When it's done, it's done.
+If you're impatient, please feel free to fork and write your own script ;-)~~

+Enjoy!